-- Describe a "happy ending" - Detail how the listener can help
+- Describe a "happy ending" of the collection in use - Detail how the listener can help

 Head, Heart and Hand

 - Heart: Establish rapport and seek empathy with your listener. - Head: Offer supportive evidence to prove need. - Hand: Remember to ask your listener to take action.